servy-win/servy-win.github.io/README.md

 **Servy** is a Windows application that allows you to run any executable as a Windows service, using a simple graphical interface.

-Built with **WPF (.NET Framework 4.8)**, it provides a reliable and compatible solution for automating app startup, monitoring, and background execution across a wide range of Windows versions — from Windows 7 SP1 to Windows 11.
+It provides a reliable and compatible solution for automating app startup, monitoring, and background execution across a wide range of Windows versions — from Windows 7 SP1 to Windows 11.

 ## Requirements